President's Affirmative Action Policy Statement

 The University outlines its employment process as one of recruitment, selection, assignment, compensation, promotion and upgrading, training, educational assistance, transfers, terminations, layoffs and recall, and all other terms, conditions and privileges of employment.
 Affirmative Action is an integral consideration throughout the entire employment process.
-The Associate Vice President of Human Resources and the Executive Assistant to the President/Chief Diversity Officer are responsible for ensuring that affirmative action remains in the forefront of each step of the employment process.
+The Chief Human Resources Officer and the Interim Chief Diversity Officer are responsible for ensuring that affirmative action remains in the forefront of each step of the employment process.
 An affirmative action discussion occurs throughout the employment process continuum.
 All facets of the employment process are linked to affirmative action.

 Clearly, affirmative action and equal employment opportunity are immediate and necessary agency objectives for Western Connecticut State University.
 We shall affirmatively provide services and programs in a fair and impartial manner.
 We also recognize the hiring difficulties experienced by individuals who are physically disabled and many older persons, and will undertake measures to overcome the present effects of past discrimination, if any, to achieve the full and fair utilization of such persons in the work force.
 The procedures for adding or refilling any unclassified faculty position are outlined in the current Faculty Handbook.

 Typically, the Chair of the Department must obtain approval from the School’s Dean, who obtains final approval from the Provost/Vice President for Academic Affairs to advertise for the position.
 Then the Chair of the Department, or Department members acting together, prepare(s) the position announcement, which is first reviewed and approved by the appropriate School Dean.
-The Associate Vice President for Human Resources and the Executive Assistant to the President/Chief Diversity Officer also review the position announcement.
-After the Search Committee is established, the Executive Assistant to the President/Chief Diversity Officer will routinely meet with and instruct its membership regarding the University’s recruitment policy and related institutional goals to diversify the pool of candidates with respect to ethnicity, race, and gender.
-Through ongoing monitoring, the Executive Assistant to the President/Chief Diversity Officer advises the Search Committee as to the sufficiency or insufficiency of the composition of the pool for the purpose of achieving the goals of diversity.
+The Chief Human Resources Officer and the Interim Chief Diversity Officer also review the position announcement.
+After the Search Committee is established, the Interim Chief Diversity Officer and/or the Assistant Director of Human Resources-Recruitment, will routinely meet with and instruct its membership regarding the University’s recruitment policy and related institutional goals to diversify the pool of candidates with respect to ethnicity, race, and gender.
+Through ongoing monitoring, the Interim Chief Diversity Officer advises the Search Committee as to the sufficiency or insufficiency of the composition of the pool for the purpose of achieving the goals of diversity.

-Before the Search Committee prepares and recommends a list of the finalists, the Executive Assistant to the President/Chief Diversity Officer and the Chair of the Committee will consult regarding good faith efforts made to obtain diversity, obtain a goal candidate, whether the finalist is a goal candidate, and the completion of relevant documentation.
-Prior to the offering of a position to a candidate, the Provost/Vice President for Academic Affairs will request the Executive Assistant to the President/Chief Diversity Officer approve the candidate who is recommended for hire.
+Before the Search Committee prepares and recommends a list of the finalists, the Interim Chief Diversity Officer, the Assistant Director of Human Resources-Recruitment, and the Chair of the Committee will consult regarding good faith efforts made to obtain diversity, obtain a goal candidate, whether the finalist is a goal candidate, and the completion of relevant documentation.
+Prior to the offering of a position to a candidate, the Provost/Vice President for Academic Affairs will request the Interim Chief Diversity Officer approve the candidate who is recommended for hire.

 The Program Goals as set forth in the Affirmative Action Plan further detail the University’s Affirmative Action requirements for the hiring process of all positions.
 As President of Western Connecticut State University, I am committed to the University adhering to and meeting the goals and timetables as set forth in the plan.
 The University is well positioned to continue Affirmative Action progress, and I will continue to exercise leadership and commitment to achieve the goals and timetables as set forth in the Affirmative Action Plan of Western Connecticut State University.